CATALPAresearch/moodle-mod_openchat/README.md

 ```

 ## Download

-You can [download](https://github.com/catalparesearch/moodle-mod_openchat/releases/tag/latest) the latest installable version of *openchat* for Moodle 3.11. or 4.x.
+You can [download](https://github.com/catalparesearch/moodle-mod_openchat/releases/tag/latest) the latest installable version of *OpenChat* for Moodle 3.11. or 4.x.

-## Getting into Development
+## Getting Started with Development

-Client-side code is located in the folder vue/.
-The file view.php contains the root DOM element of the video player.
-The webservice for accessing Moodle database can be found at db/external.php.
+The client-side code lives in the `vue/` folder.
+The root DOM element is defined in `view.php`.
+Webservices for Moodle database access are declared in `./db/services.php` and implemented in `./ws/`.

+### 🙌 How You Can Help

+We're actively looking for contributors to support and improve this project.
+You can help by:

+- 🧪 **Testing** plugin functionality
+- 💡 **Providing feedback** on usability and UX
+- 🌍 **Adding translations** in your language
+- 🚀 **Suggesting or implementing** new features

+Open an [issue](https://github.com/catalparesearch/moodle-mod_openchat/issues) to share ideas, or submit a pull request — we’d love to collaborate!

 ## Emailware